jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/policy/index.md

     Hacking](../../services/one-shot-hacking) services, it will be
     reported only to the affected customer via our Attack Surface Manager (ASM).
+    Moreover,
+    if this vulnerability affects a third-party product, we will proceed to ask for the customer's consent to send the report to the product vendor.

-3. If the vulnerability is found by our Research Team on a third-party product, the report will be sent to the affected vendor.
+3. If the vulnerability is found by our Research Team in a third-party product, the report will be sent to the affected vendor.

-4. A new advisory draft is created on our [Advisories](../) page containing only the product affected, the report’s current status and the timeline.
-We will update it at each relevant event around the vulnerability (vendor reply, patch availability, proof of concept availability, on-wild exploitation indicators, etc.).
+4. A new advisory draft is created on our [Advisories](../) page containing only the affected product, the report's current status and the timeline.
+We will update it at each relevant event around the vulnerability (vendor reply, patch availability, proof of concept availability, in-the-wild exploitation indicators, etc.).

 5. We will wait up to five (5) days for the vendor to acknowledge the report.
 If there is no response in that time, we will proceed with